sssorya/JavaScript_Practic/README.md

-# My practic using three js
+# My practic using javascript and three js